-- Pharming Group N.V. and all of its affiliates and entities worldwide (collectively, "Pharming") are committed to doing business with integrity and complying with applicable legal and ethical standards, categorically rejecting fraud, corruption, harassment, discrimination and any other form of misconduct. - Pharming strongly believes in an open culture where all individuals are encouraged at any moment to speak up and report their concerns. - In accordance with its Code of Conduct, Pharming has implemented this alert reporting and investigation procedure (the "Procedure") allowing employees, contractors, and any other individuals working for or hired by Pharming ("Pharming Personnel") to report alerts on conduct that does not comply with Pharming's Code of Conduct, policies, procedures, ethical principles or legal obligations, as defined below. - As a result, the purpose of this Procedure is to define the principles and requirements relating to Pharming's alert reporting and investigation process (the "Alert Reporting Process") primarily for use by the functions involved in alert-reporting and investigations. - This Procedure implements laws, regulations and codes related to alert reporting (e.g., EU Directive 2019/1937 and the Dutch Whistleblowers Protection Act). - The Procedure will also be activated in case of in-scope incidents by Pharming Personnel and/or members of the Board of Directors, that has been detected by Business Integrity or any other control function in the exercise of their activities (e.g., monitoring, advisory work, meeting participation, document review, audit findings or any other source). - This Procedure applies to Pharming Personnel globally. - Alerts must be managed in compliance with applicable laws in the country in which the Pharming Personnel live or perform their professional activities for Pharming. - In the event of any conflict between this Procedure and laws, regulations, codes, or other applicable Pharming policies and procedures, the more restrictive requirement will apply. - Any exception to this Procedure must be approved in writing by Business Integrity. - Pharming Personnel must promptly report actual or suspected incidents of a serious operational or financial nature within operations related to Pharming, including - as examples - the imminent or actual: - performance of criminal acts, such as fraud, anticompetitive behavior, bribery or corruption; - discrimination, harassment, intimidation, and other infractions of employees' rights; - endangerment of patients' health, public health, safety or the environment or any conduct where public interest is at risk; - violation of Pharming's policies and procedures that potentially expose Pharming to the above risks; - suppression, destruction, withholding or manipulation of information on the incident concerned; - violation of ethical or professional standards, including the standards set out in the Code of Conduct; - violation of applicable laws, regulations and codes. - Alerts must be reported on facts and made in good faith.
+- Pharming Group N.V. and all of its affiliates and entities worldwide (collectively, "Pharming") are committed to doing business with integrity and complying with applicable legal and ethical standards, categorically rejecting fraud, corruption, harassment, discrimination and any other form of misconduct. - Pharming strongly believes in an open culture where all individuals are encouraged at any moment to speak up and report concerns. - In accordance with its Code of Conduct, Pharming has implemented this alert reporting and investigation procedure (the "Procedure") allowing employees, contractors, and any other individuals working for or hired by Pharming ("Pharming Personnel") to report alerts on conduct that does not comply with Pharming's Code of Conduct, policies, procedures, ethical principles or legal obligations, as defined below. - As a result, the purpose of this Procedure is to define the principles and requirements relating to Pharming's alert reporting and investigation process (the "Alert Reporting Process") primarily for use by the functions involved in alert-reporting and investigations. - The Procedure will also be activated in case of in-scope incidents by Pharming Personnel and/or members of the Board of Directors, that has been detected by Business Integrity or any other control function in the exercise of their activities (e.g., monitoring, advisory work, meeting participation, document review, audit findings or any other source). - This Procedure applies to Pharming Personnel globally. - Alerts must be managed in compliance with applicable laws in the country in which the Pharming Personnel live or perform their professional activities for Pharming. - In the event of any conflict between this Procedure and laws, regulations, codes, or other applicable Pharming policies and procedures, the more restrictive requirement will apply. - Any exception to this Procedure must be approved in writing by Business Integrity. - Pharming Personnel must promptly report actual or suspected incidents of a serious operational or financial nature within operations related to Pharming, including - as examples - the imminent or actual: - performance of criminal acts, such as fraud, anticompetitive behavior, bribery or corruption; - discrimination, harassment, intimidation, and other infractions of employees' rights; - endangerment of patients' health, public health, safety or the environment; - violation of Pharming's policies and procedures that potentially expose Pharming to the above risks; - suppression, destruction, withholding or manipulation of information on the incident concerned; - violation of ethical or professional standards, including the standards set out in the Code of Conduct; - violation of applicable laws, regulations and codes. - Alerts must be reported on facts and made in good faith.